Gourmet Traveller Features our Verjus30 June 2017,

-WHO For more than a decade, wine maker Sarah Gough has been producing Rhône-inspired wines in her family vineyard in Tabilk, in the Goulburn Valley region of Victoria.
+For more than a decade, wine maker Sarah Gough has been producing Rhône-inspired wines in her family vineyard in Tabilk, in the Goulburn Valley region of Victoria.
 In 2011, however, an overly fruitful season saw the vigneron pursuing other ways to use her grapes.
-“It looked like the roussanne grapes weren’t going to ripen at all, so I decided to make verjuice instead,” she says.
+"It looked like the roussanne grapes weren't going to ripen at all, so I decided to make verjus instead," she says.

-HOW Gough keeps it simple: the grapes are picked between mid-February and March, then crushed, chilled, filtered and bottled.
+Gough keeps it simple: the grapes are picked between mid-February and March, then crushed, chilled, filtered and bottled.
 "We try to get it in and out of the vineyard as soon as possible to avoid any rogue yeast spores that may trigger fermentation," she says.
-Gough still uses roussanne for her verjuice, which she prefers for the natural acid backbone and hallmark pear and quince flavour.
+Gough still uses roussanne for her verjus, which she prefers for the natural acid backbone and hallmark pear and quince flavour.

-WHERE Chef Ben Shewry is a fan of Box Grove: he uses a litre each day at Attica for his chicken and pork dishes, and is working with the vineyard to produce a red verjuice for next season.
+Chef Ben Shewry is a fan of Box Grove: he uses a litre each day at Attica for his chicken and pork dishes, and is working with the vineyard to produce a red verjus for next season.
 "He wanted something that would better suit red meat," says Gough.
 "One of the Mediterranean varieties I grow – mourvèdre – might be interesting for that."

-GET SOME Stock up on our 2017 Verjus now!
+Stock up on our Verjus now!

-With thanks to Gourmet Traveller.
+Reproduced with thanks to Gourmet Traveller.

 Words: Laksha Prasad; Styling: Aimee Jones; Image: Will Horner.